eschulte/curry-compose-reader-macros/README.md

     ;; function composition
     (mapcar [#'list {* 2}] '(1 2 3 4)) ; => ((2) (4) (6) (8))

-Additionally, if optional utf8 support is enabled, special brackets may be used to split arguments amongst a list of functions and collect the results.
+Additionally special brackets may be used to split arguments amongst a list of functions and collect the results.
 The first element of the `«»`-delimited list is the "join" function.
 Incoming arguments are split out to the remaining functions in the `«»`-delimited list, and their results are then passed to the join function.

     ;; function split and join
     (mapcar «list {* 2} {* 3}» '(1 2 3 4)) ; => ((2 3) (4 6) (6 9) (8 12))
     (mapcar «and {< 2} #'evenp» '(1 2 3 4)) ; => (NIL NIL NIL T)
     (mapcar «+ {* 2} {- _ 1}» '(1 2 3 4)) ; => (2 5 8 11)

-`enable-curry-compose-reader-macros` is a macro which wraps itself in `eval-when` to ensure that reader macros are defined for both compilation and execution.

-    (enable-curry-compose-reader-macros)

-Or to load utf8 support as well (which is probably going too far).

-    (enable-curry-compose-reader-macros :include-utf8)
+Load CURRY-COMPOSE-READER-MACROS at the REPL with the following

+    (ql:quickload :curry-compose-reader-macros)
+    (ql:quickload :named-readtables)
+    (use-package 'named-readtables)
+    (in-readtable curry-compose-reader-macros:syntax)

+Use CURRY-COMPOSE-READER-MACROS in source by adding NAMED-READTABLES and CURRY-COMPOSE-READER-MACROS to your ASDF file and package and then including the following in source files which use these reader macros.

+    (in-readtable :curry-compose-reader-macros)

 Emacs users may easily treat `{}`'s, `[]`'s and `«»`'s as parenthesis for paredit commands and SEXP movement with the following